justinkimchi1/ShellScripting/README.md

 ```
 whoami
 ```
-Once you get a multiple message saying **Created symlink for < Path >**, then you have successfully created symbolic links to the configuration files!
+Once you get multiple messages saying **Created symlink for < Path >**, then you have successfully created symbolic links to the configuration files!

 ---
 `master-script.sh`: